Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Implementing the Parallel Estimation Framework

 In sum, while there already exists extensive methodological literature on interaction and moderation effects, the disparate assumptions and analytical goals tacitly underlying different recommendations makes it difficult for researchers to know exactly what to do given their own specific data and goals.
-Furthermore, because most of the literature is anchored within the regression context, the recommendations often lack general formal results to justify certain specifications; researchers must instead fall back on the usual, slightly uncomfortable assumption that the posited structural model is correct.
+Furthermore, because most of the literature is anchored within the regression context, the recommendations often lack general formal results to justify certain specifications; researchers must instead fall back on the usual, slightly uncomfortable assumption that the posited parametric model is correct.
 This is not reassuring for researchers who want a robust model that is both motivated by clear-cut theoretical guidance yet also acknowledges that the estimation models we specify are rarely correct or complete.
-By formalizing the definition of a causal moderation effect in the form of the ATME, this study seeks to clarify precisely what is meant by causal moderation, what assumptions its identification requires, and how its estimation can be undertaken given those assumptions.
+By formalizing the definition of a causal moderation effect in the form of the ATME and discussing it within the specific design context of a randomized treatment and non-randomized moderator, this study clarifies for experimentalists precisely what is meant by causal moderation, what assumptions its identification requires, and how its estimation can be undertaken.